TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 OSP Weapon settings - Seperate from subsistence mode (but subsistence uses it), allows you to enter a mission with primary and secondary weapons set to none, individually setable.

+Arm abilitiy levels - Sonar, Mobility, Precision, Medical - can now be individually set.

+Disable Head markers independantly from objective/placed markers (markers for other objects like vehicles/fultonable weapons are also disabled however due to the game function).

+Mission Entance/Exit options:

+Start on foot - skip heli ride into mission and start on the ground.

+Abort Mission (Return to ACC) added to Motherbase pause menu.

 Enemy Preparedness:

 Reset - to 0

 Max - the same 'revenge system' max as the extreme missions.
 Most soldiers have gear equipped, such as helmets, body armor, nvg, many heavy weapons deployed.

 Resupply in #missions - the number of missions the enemy dispatch/resupply with unlock after your last successful dispatch mission for that type.

 Mother Base soldier tweaks: